Heijix/nut-lang/doc/dev/sphinx/doc/Implementation.rst

  - For Aliases Objects:
     - Aliases can't overwrite any already used aliases id.
 (B5)
     - Note: If a alias id is not used in a imported file, we don't throw an error.
 It could have be made in purpose.
 We don't throw a B4 error.
+	- A alias can only be used in the current scope, it means that, for the momemnt, we can't access references of an imported file.

 Next, we have a consistent list of Data Types.